ui-schema/ui-schema/README.md

 - [Play Icon © Chanut is Industries, CC BY 3.0](https://www.iconfinder.com/icons/928430/go_media_music_play_playing_start_icon)
 - [Experiment Icon © Ardiansyah Ardi, CC BY 3.0](https://www.iconfinder.com/icons/4951169/chemical_experiment_glass_lab_medical_icon)
 - [Doc Icons © PICOL, CC BY 3.0](https://www.iconfinder.com/iconsets/picol-vector)

-### Contributors

-By committing your code/creating a pull request to this repository you agree to release the code under the MIT License attached to the repository.

 ***